Tahir-Alakbarli/aws-static-website-hosting/README.md

 ## Side Note

 - The website is currently not live.
 Everything was done using AWS Free Tier.
 To save costs CloudFront and S3 have been deleted.
-The screenshots are the proof of the website.
+The screenshots are the proof of the website and my project.